clayrisser/linux-factory/README.md

-# jam-os
+# deb-distro

-> the operating system built for software engineers
+> a framework used to create custom debian distributions